kellenmace/componentized-wp-starter-theme/README.md

 ## Getting Started

+1. Rename the theme folder with your theme's slug.
-- Do a global search & replace to swap out `RT3_Think_Tank`, `rt3_think_tank`, `rt3-think-tank` and `rt3thinktank` with the strings appropriate for your theme.
+1. Do a global search & replace to swap out `RT3_Think_Tank`, `rt3_think_tank`, `rt3-think-tank` and `rt3thinktank` with the strings appropriate for your theme.
-- Replace `screenshot.png` with the screenshot for your theme.
+1. Replace `screenshot.png` with the screenshot for your theme.
-- Update the header block of `/css/source/style.scss` with the info appropriate for your theme.
+1. Update the header block of `/css/source/style.scss` with the info appropriate for your theme.
-- Update the BrowserSync URL in `Gulpfile.js` from `https://rt3thinktank.test` to your local development URL.
+1. Update the BrowserSync URL in `Gulpfile.js` from `https://rt3thinktank.test` to your local development URL.
-- Build a great theme :)
+1. Build a great theme :)